As the Catskills get rain on Friday mixed with freezing temperatures overnight, a new layer of ice is expected this holiday weekend.

 Road Status: Platte Clove Road is closed now through April.
 All roads in the Catskills see snow and ice—when driving, prepare for seasonal mountain weather throughout the Park.

 Carry It In, Carry It Out: The Catskill Park is a carry it in, carry it out park—please be sure to hike out all of your trash and dispose of it properly!

 The Catskill Guide to Leave No Trace: Essential skills and outdoor ethics are crucial for enjoying the Catskill Park in a safe and responsible manner.
-Read on to discover the top two Leave No Trace considerations this week.
+Read on to discover the top three Leave No Trace considerations this week.

-In An Emergency: Report backcountry emergencies, such as lost or injured hikers, and forest fires to the DEC Forest Rangers at 518-408-5850 or call 911.
+In An Emergency: Report backcountry emergencies, such as lost or injured hikers and forest fires to the DEC Forest Rangers at 518-408-5850 or call 911.

 Weather: Be aware of and prepared for changing weather conditions in the Catskills.
 Stay current with the National Weather Service Weather Forecast.
 The NY Mesonet has stations in and just outside of Catskills that provide real time weather data and forecasts.
 Hudson Valley Weather provides detailed forecasts for the Hudson Valley and the Catskills.